Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: The Tropical Lefschetz Section Theorems.

+For the proof, instead of invoking a tropical Hodge Decomposition Theorem and Theorem~\ref{mthm:lef_t_trop_aff}, we establish a tropical analogue of the Akizuki--Kodaira--Nakano Vanishing Theorem, see Theorem~\ref{mthm:AKN_trop}.
 The proof of the tropical Kodaira--Spencer Theorem can then be finished in a manner similar to the classical proof via the long exact sequence of Hodge groups, compare also \cite{AN, Voisin}.

-We also provide a counterexample to the integral version of the above theorem.
+We also provide a counterexample to the integral version of the above theorem (see Section~\ref{ssc:intHodge}).